-Grace E. Hurney is an Associate in the Financial Services and Health Care industry groups, focusing primarily on litigation.
+Grace E. Hurney is a Member in the Firm's Labor and Employment and Litigation groups, focusing on employment litigation and traditional labor relations matters.
 She practices out of the Firm’s office in Charleston, West Virginia.

 Grace enjoys reading, traveling, and cheering on the West Virginia University Mountaineers — and she mildly tolerates running.
 She furthered her life-long love of politics during her time as a student at Concord University, where she served as President of both the Student Government Association and her undergraduate sorority, Sigma Sigma Sigma.